-Study of woody plant species of Michigan's Upper Peninsula, emphasizing species classification and field identification.
-Topics include tree physiology, growth, reproduction, dispersal, and relationships between trees and their environment.
-(Lab fee.
+An examination of trees, emphasizing identification and classification.
+Additional topics include tree physiology, growth, reproduction, dispersal, and relationships between trees and their environment.
+Species of Michigan's Upper Peninsula are the focus and are examined through weekly field excursions.
+(Course fee.
 Science with lab)